henniggroup/GASP-python/docs/usage.md

    * **attempt_supercell**

 Specifies whether the matching algorithm should try to match structures with differing numbers of atoms by taking a supercell of the smaller one.
 This value is passed to the pymatgen.analysis.structure_matcher.StructureMatcher class as the *attempt_supercell* parameter.
 Optional, and defaults to True.

+   * **rmsd_tol**

+Specifies the RMSD difference threshold for whether two clusters are considered different.
+This value is passed to the pymatgen.analysis.molecule_matcher.MoleculeMatcher class as the *tolerance* parameter.
+Only used when searching for clusters (see the [Geometry](#geometry) keyword).
+Optional, and defaults to 2.0.

    * **epa_diff**